How to Pick the Right Carpet for healthy indoor environment

 Table of Contents

 It’s so nice to have the cozy, soft feel of carpets underfoot—they really warm up a room and help with acoustics.
 Plus, they provide a cushion when people trip or slip due to spills.
-While some suggest avoiding carpets altogether, there are still possible alternatives and strategies to consider—especially when carpets and rugs are essential to the functionality of the space or align with personal preferences.
+While some suggest avoiding carpets altogether, knowing how to pick the right carpet can make all the difference—especially when carpets and rugs are essential to the functionality of the space or align with personal preferences.

 What materials are used to make rugs and carpets?

 Carpets and rugs are made from fibers that are woven or tufted together, designed to cover and decorate floors in homes, offices, and various other spaces.
-These fibers can be categorized as either natural or synthetic.
+These fibers can be categorized as either natural carpet materials or synthetic carpet materials.

 Natural Fibers: